felixsan/GoodMorning/README.md

 ## Interesting features

 ### Container view controllers
 Each module represents its own controller with full lifecycle methods.
-The main controller manages each one a separate container.
+The main controller manages each one as a separate container.
+You must subclass ModuleController and implement a few methods to make this work.

 ### Drag'n'drop
 If you press and hold a module, you can drag it to a new location.
 This is achieved by pulling the view out of the layout and moving around a slightly bigger facsimile with a red border to the current touch position.
 The layout restricts modules into a 3x3 grid.
 Each element is 328 points wide by 222 points tall.